FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 * Austrian clubs returned to training on April 20 ahead of a possible resumption of the season, which would be played without fans. * The 2020 K-League season will kick off on May 8 behind closed doors.

+* The Croatian football association said its season will resume with cup ties on May 30 followed by league games on June 6, pending government approval. * Serbia's first and second divisions will resume on May 30 without spectators in a changed format.

+* Spain's football federation (RFEF) is set to ratify a decision to abandon the women's season on Friday. * Euro 2020 and Copa America were postponed.
+The two tournaments will now be staged from June 11 to July 11, 2021.

-* Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
+* The Euro 2021 Women's Championship has been pushed back to 2022 and will run from July 6-31. * Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
 The start of the knockout rounds was moved back to September.

+* Football Federation Australia (FFA) wants to resume the A-League season towards the end of July and complete it before the end of August.
+OLYMPICS

+* The postponed Tokyo Olympic Games will now begin on July 23, 2021 and run until Aug.
+8. * World Athletics has suspended Olympic qualification until December.

+BADMINTON * The Thomas and Uber Cup will be held from Oct.
+3-11.

+* The 2021 World Championships will begin in late November instead of August to avoid clashing with the rescheduled Tokyo Olympics.
 BASEBALL

-* The South Korean league started on May 5 without fans.
-GOLF
+* The South Korean league started on May 5 without fans. * Taiwan's baseball season resumed in April behind closed doors and fans will be allowed into stadiums from May 8.

+BOXING * Dillian Whyte's heavyweight fight against Alexander Povetkin has been rescheduled for July 4.

+CRICKET * The Hundred, originally scheduled to begin on July 17, was pushed back to 2021.

 * Rory McIlroy, Dustin Johnson, Rickie Fowler and Matthew Wolff will take part in a $3 million charity skins match on May 17. * Tiger Woods, Phil Mickelson, Tom Brady and Peyton Manning will compete in a charity golf match in May.